-Being self-employed, we have the unique “opportunity” to pay for high health care premiums.
-The one upside to this is that these premiums you pay for yourself, as well as your spouse and dependents, are 100% tax-deductible.
-This deduction lowers your overall adjusted gross income (AGI), which will lower your overall tax burden for the year.
+Being self-employed, we have the unique “opportunity” to pay for high healthcare premiums.
+The one upside to this is that the premiums you pay for yourself and your spouse and dependents are 100% tax-deductible.
+This deduction lowers your overall adjusted gross income (AGI), lowering your overall tax burden for the year.

-Also, do note that in 2019 the uninsured penalty for not having insurance has been removed under the Tax Cuts and Jobs Act.
+Also, note that in 2019 the uninsured penalty for not having insurance was removed under the Tax Cuts and Jobs Act.

 - Self-Employed Health Insurance